src-d/hercules/README.md

 1. Processing all the commits may fail in some rare cases.
 If you get an error similar to https://github.com/src-d/hercules/issues/106 please report there and specify `--first-parent` as a workaround.
-1. Currently, go-git's file system storage backend is considerably slower than the in-memory one, so you should clone repos instead of reading them from disk whenever possible.
-Please note that the in-memory storage may require much RAM, for example, the Linux kernel takes over 200GB in 2017.
+1. Burndown collection may fail with an Out-Of-Memory error.
+See the next session for the workarounds.
 1. Parsing YAML in Python is slow when the number of internal objects is big. `hercules`' output for the Linux kernel in "couples" mode is 1.5 GB and takes more than an hour / 180GB RAM to be parsed.
 However, most of the repositories are parsed within a minute.
 Try using Protocol Buffers instead (`hercules --pb` and `labours.py -f pb`).
-1. To speed-up yaml parsing
+1. To speed up yaml parsing
    ```
    # Debian, Ubuntu
    apt install libyaml-dev